bsweely/SURGE/MRC/README_MRC.md

 - get array of intensities for the whole frame in terms of V(x,y,t)
 - divide array into 20x20 pixel arrays and put those into another array ()
 - bandpass filter between 0.5 and 5 Hz (in old faces code)
+- ICA find the best of the 20x20 pixel arrays in the code for feature selection (in RunMe.m in rPPG repo)